 Our work with Skoll is intended to improve this situation.
-For example, we have used Skoll to support distributed continuous performance assessment [34].
-In that effort we developed a new adaptation strategy based on using Design of Experiments (DOE) theory to identify a small set of observations (an experimental design selecting configurations to test) that allows Skoll to determine which combinations of options and settings significantly affect performance.
+One other example of this is our use of Skoll to support distributed continuous performance assessment [36].
+In this work we developed a new adaptation strategy based on using Design of Experiments (DOE) theory to identify a small set of observations (an experimental design selecting configurations to be tested) that allows us to determine which combinations of options and settings significantly affect performance.
 This information allowed us to then quickly estimate whether future changes to the system degraded performance.